 13.01 Treatment of Third Party Reviews.
 Detailed NRC reviews of Institute of Nuclear Power Operations (INPO) evaluations, accreditation reports, findings, recommendations, and corrective actions, or other third party reviews with similar information are not referenced in NRC inspection reports, tracking tools, or other agency documents unless the issue is of such safety significance that no other reasonable alternative is acceptable.
 INPO findings, recommendations and associated licensee corrective actions are not normally tracked by the NRC.
 If a finding warrants tracking, it should be independently evaluated, documented, and tracked as an NRC finding in Part II of the report.

 INPO findings, recommendations, corrective actions, and operating experience which are placed in the licensee’s corrective action program, can be considered appropriate for inspection.
 Additionally, when documenting review of these issues which originated from INPO, inspection reports should not refer to any proprietary INPO reports or documents, INPO reference numbers, or identify specific sites when referencing operating experience.
-If it is necessary to document review of an INPO document (i.e., an evaluation referring to the INPO document was an inspection sample or justification for a construction component aspect), then state the reference number of the reviewed item (e.g., condition report or evaluation number) and provide general words for the title, if applicable (e.g., “Condition Report No. 235235 concerning industry information on pumps”).
+If it is necessary to document review of an INPO document (i.e., an evaluation referring to the INPO document was an inspection sample or justification for a construction cross-cutting component aspect), then state the reference number of the reviewed item (e.g., condition report or evaluation number) and provide general words for the title, if applicable (e.g., “Condition Report No. 235235 concerning industry information on pumps”).

 Include a short statement in the inspection report to document that a review of a specified INPO evaluation or accreditation report was completed, if applicable.
 Do not include a recounting or listing of INPO findings or reference a final INPO rating when documenting an INPO evaluation or accreditation report review.
 Discuss the specifics of any significant differences between NRC and INPO perceptions with regional management.

 13.02 Non-Routine Inspections.
-Document inspection activities related to Construction Supplemental Inspectio in accordance with Appendix C. Document in Part III inspection results from temporary instructions (TIs) and other non-routine inspection activities (generic communication closure, etc.) not addressed in this manual chapter.
+Document inspection activities related to Construction Supplemental Inspections in accordance with Appendix C. Document in Part III inspection results from temporary instructions (TIs) and other non-routine inspection activities (generic communication closure, etc.) not addressed in this manual chapter.
 In some cases, factual observations may have to be documented.
 If it is necessary to document an observation or a minor violation, follow the guidance in Section 0613-07 or Section 0613-11 respectively.

 13.03 Documenting Backfit Items.
 When a backfit is identified, it is necessary to track the completion of the licensee's actions to correct the identified condition.
 Document this tracking in Part III and classify the backfit item as a violation.
 When inputting into CIPIMS, enter the following: